If you buy through external links, we may earn a small commission. Read our affiliate disclosure in full.

 Applying under the makeup or as a finishing spray.

 Boscia Rosewater Mist is a popular product amongst makeup lovers.
-It gives a dewy glow to the skin without making it look oily, which is perfect for application with makeup.
+It gives a non-oily dewy glow to the skin, making it perfect for application with makeup.
+Its main ingredients are rosewater, witch hazel, aloe vera, clove oil, and basil oil.

 - Rich in organic antioxidant, moisturizing and soothing ingredients